agentlang-ai/agentlang-docs/docs/language/reference/kernel/identity.md

  {:User :User})
 ```

-As sample invocation is shown below:
+A sample invocation is shown below:

 ```